YulinLi98/INDE_577_Repo/Supervised_Learning/k-Nearest_Neighbors/README.md

 - k-NN Regression

 ## Reference
-Most of the contents in 'k-Nearest_Neighbors.ipynb' file are based on Dr. Davila's Lecture Notes.
+Most of the contents in 'k-Nearest_Neighbors.ipynb' file are based on Dr. Davila's Lecture Notes and the text book 'Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow'.